 Learn how to optimise athlete performance and improve well-being and activity levels by studying the psychology behind sport at Roehampton.
-You will explore key factors that affect sports performance, well-being, and activity levels such as mental toughness, self-confidence, motivation, stress and anxiety, concentration, and the psychology of sport injury.

 Please note that only applicants who already hold, or are eligible for, Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (i.e., they must have undertaken a BPS accredited undergraduate degree), OR those who plan to obtain it by subsequently completing a BPS accredited conversion course, are eligible to register for the Psychology of Sport & Exercise MSc.

 To have GBC, applicants must have successfully completed a BPS accredited undergraduate degree, usually in Sport Psychology or Psychology.
 For more information about BPS accreditation and to check the accreditation status of a course that you have completed please click here.

 If you are not currently eligible for GBC and are interested in completing a conversion course, please click here for more information.

 For applicants without GBC we would normally only admit those whose first degree has a substantial psychology component (e.g., Sport Science/Sport & Exercise Science).
 Should you want to discuss your eligibility before applying, please email Luke.Felton@roehampton.ac.uk.